infinitelambda/diqu/docs/index.md

     <a href="#" data-terminal-control="">restart ↻</a>
 </div>

-📓 _NOTE_: The Data Warehouse (DWH) module should already be installed if you are using `diqu` in a working dbt project.
+📓 _NOTE_: The required Data Warehouse (DWH) module should already be installed if you are using `diqu` in a working dbt project.
 If not, please perform additional steps to install these DWH modules.
 For example, if you're using Snowflake:

 ```bash